Cabeda/jecabeda-blog/src/pages/2022/20221117-duckdb_transports/index.md

 ---
-title: "Analysis of Porto's public transport with Duckdb"
+title: "DuckDB VS Porto buses - A small case for a new OLAP engine"
-date: "2022-11-20"
+date: "2022-11-21"
 ---

 ![Beautiful duck in a lake](./images/duck.jpg)

 For the last couple of years a new database system, DuckDB, has risen in popularity and I've been looking into playing with it for some time.
 For data engineers that got used to either Postgres or data warehouses like Redshift (when I was not the one paying for it 😅) this new entrant seems very promising.

+## Duck what?

 So what is DuckDB?
 If we go to their [page](https://duckdb.org/) we get that it's _"an in-process SQL OLAP database management system"_.
 In other words, this means that we can interact and analyze data in different environments by calling an executable file on a shell or by installing a Python package.
-For analysis that can reside on a single computer, it states to be very performant, and with the addition of built-in tools to read from CSV, Parquet, or, even [postgres tables](https://duckdb.org/docs/extensions/postgres_scanner.html) it's turning into the goto tool for data analysis, replacing the need for Python/R, or would a somewhat painful process of bootstrapping a database.
+For analysis that can reside on a single computer, it states to be very performant, and with the addition of built-in tools to read from CSV, Parquet, or even [postgres tables](https://duckdb.org/docs/extensions/postgres_scanner.html), it's turning into the goto tool for data analysis, replacing the need for Python/R, or a somewhat painful process of bootstrapping a database.
 So, let's put it to the test!

-**Note**: Another great feature I'd like to add but we won't be testing in this article is the easiness of importing and exporting pandas dataframes, one of the features making it so popular in the Python community.
+> **Note**: Another great feature I'd like to add but we won't be testing in this article is the easiness of importing and exporting pandas dataframes, one of the features making it so popular in the Python community.
 With this said, let's give it a try!

 ## How can I install?

-For this article, I'm testing with a Macbook Pro M1 and will be running version 0.6.0.
-To install you can do as below:
+For this article, I'm testing with a Macbook Pro M1 and will be running version `0.6.0`.
+To install it you can do as below:

 ```shell{numberLines:true}
 wget https://github.com/duckdb/duckdb/releases/download/v0.6.0/duckdb_cli-osx-universal.zip